mcforma/Zinger/FinalProjectReview.md

 **Where were you lucky?**

 I'm not sure there's really a best answer to this question.
 My database is functional.
 Identity is mostly complete.
 I have something to present even though its not really anywhere near what I would have liked.
-Class mates were very helpful, and without them I probably wouldn't have gotten anything off the ground.
+Classmates were very helpful, and without them I probably would have even less done.

 **What would you change / what do you know now that you wish you knew "then"?**

 I would have chosen a much more simple and smaller project.
+I also probably should have asked for more help from my peers.

 **What is next?**